SarahMarek-Tamu/4-comma-Assignment_01/README.md

 [![4-comma][images-fig1]](https://example.com)

 Figure 1.
 This is my 4-comma, here I combine Ai generated images and my own hand-drawn panels to better understand the effciencies of each production process.
+Panels 1 and 3 are Ai generated then 2 and 4 were drawn after to match the style.

 <!-- Abstract -->
 ## Abstract